Schools and Biodiversity

 wildlife-friendly habitats in your own school grounds.

-within the Vision Mapping project area - Himbleton,
+Vision Mapping project area - Himbleton,

 Feckenham, Hanbury and Stoke Prior - ended in July 2006.
 The

 project was a huge success and involved the schools working with

 artists and nature conservation staff to explore their local